Opentrons/opentrons/api/docs/v2/new_advanced_running.rst

 .. warning::

-	Improperly reusing offset data may cause your robot to move to an unexpected position or crash against other labware, which can lead to incorrect protocol execution or damage your equipment.
+	Improperly reusing offset data may cause your robot to move to an unexpected position or crash against labware, which can lead to incorrect protocol execution or damage your equipment.
 The same applies when running protocols with ``set_offset()`` commands in the Opentrons App.
 When in doubt: run Labware Position Check again and update your code!

 Using Custom Labware
 --------------------